 Now the proud possessor of one of the country’s second-generation tramways, the city of Nottingham had two traditional electric tramway operations – that of the corporation and that of the Notts & Derby company.
 Dominant for the first 25 years of the century, by the mid-1920s a new form of transport – the trolleybus – came to epitomise the future and all of the city’s first-generation trams had been withdrawn by the mid-1930s.
 Now, however, little remains to remind people of this once important form of transport other than historic photographs.

-The Lost Tramways of England series documents the tram networks which were at the heart of many of Britain’s growing towns and cities from the mid-19th century to the mid-20th century.
-Transport expert Peter Waller, author of numerous works on the regional tram systems of the UK, guides you along the route of the network and discusses its key features stop by stop.
+The Lost Tramways of England series documents the tram networks which were at the heart of many of Britain's growing towns and cities from the mid-19th century to the mid-20th century.
+An informative, accessible and portable resource for the tram enthusiast as well as the general reader, and a superb souvenir or gift for visitors past and present.

 - Birmingham North

 'Peter Waller is a knowledgeable writer on tramway matters and packs a lot of detail into each of these little books.
 They will be of interest both to tram enthusiasts and anyone interested in the transport history of the cities in question.'
 Review, the Journal of the Friends of the National Railway Museum